Ian Happ Preview, Player Props: Cubs vs. Brewers

-Ian Happ -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the mound, on September 30 at 7:10 PM ET.
+Ian Happ -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Adrian Houser on the hill, on October 1 at 3:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Brewers.
+In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Brewers.

 Sportsbook Promo Codes